mikekitckchan/mikekitckchan.github.io/_posts/react-reaction-game.md

 ## Including Bootstrap into your React App

 Bootstrap is a tools that allows our website look good.
-To install bootstrap, in console, type ```npm i bootstrap```.
+To install bootstrap, in console, type ```npm install react-bootstrap bootstrap```.

 Then, goto index.js, add following line in the header: